microsoft/CameraTraps/README.md

 # Installation

 We use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to manage our Python package dependencies.
 Conda is a package and environment management system.
 You can install a lightweight distribution of conda (Miniconda) for your OS via installers at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
-Installing packages with conda may be slower as it sorts out package dependencies.
+Installing packages with conda may be slower as it optimizes package version compatibility.

-Some Azure SDKs are only available on PyPI, but we include steps to install them using pip in the conda environment file too.
+Some Azure SDKs are only available on PyPI; we install them using pip as a part of the conda installation step.

+## Initial setup

 The required Python packages for running utility and visualization scripts in this repo are listed in [environment.yml](environment.yml).
 Scripts in some folders including `api`,`detection` and `classification` may require additional setup.
 In particular, the `detection/run_tf_detector*.py` scripts should use [environment-detector.yml](environment-detector.yml) to set up the environment.